LukeFerris/origin-react-vertical-website/README.md

 // - mainHeading: 1-4 words
 // - subHeading: 30-50 words that act as a page description.
 // - screenMockUpSrc: The src of an image with width 1600px and height: 1400px.
 This will be shown on the right hand side of the page
-// - imageAltTag: Detailed alt text for the image, should contain the keywords "4K photo shoot" import HeroStandard from './landingPageComponents/heroStandard';
+// - imageAltTag: Detailed alt text for the image, should contain the keywords '4K photo shoot' import HeroStandard from './landingPageComponents/HeroStandard';

 // The custom components are:
 // Main: The main page component which hosts the other components.
 It is a template which must be completed by adding the other components that you need.
 The template file is: src/Main.js.